Sandeman (wine)

 Sandeman is a brand of Port and Sherry wines founded in 1790.

-Its well known logo features a caped man known as "The Don" dressed in a Portuguese student's cape and a wide traditional Iberian type hat.
+Its well known logo features a caped man known as "The Don" dressed in a Portuguese student's cape and a wide traditional Andalusian type hat.

 Besides Port and Sherry wines, it also produces Brandy and Madeira wine.

 History

 Brothers George and David Sandeman from Perth founded the company in 1790 with £300.
-David left the company in 1798 to found the Commercial Bank of Scotland leaving George in sole charge.
+David, more interested in banking than vintnering, left the company in 1798 to found the Commercial Bank of Scotland leaving George in sole charge.

+In 1953, Sandeman bought the port company Robertson Brothers.